nikouu/mGBA-http/README.md

 ### Development

-If you're a .NET developer, the setup simple and familiar opening the [solution file](src/CmGBAHttpServer.sln) using Visual Studio (At least VS 17.9) and .NET 8.
+If you're a .NET developer, the setup simple and familiar opening the [solution file](src/CmGBAHttpServer.sln).
+I use Visual Studio (At least VS 17.9) and the latest .NET.
+However, if you choose to develop C# without Visual Studio, that's fine too.

-If you're a .NET developer sans Visual Studio or Windows, you'll also feel the setup is simple and familiar with the [solution file](src/CmGBAHttpServer.sln).

 If you're not a .NET developer, check out the comprehensive [C# learning website](https://dotnet.microsoft.com/en-us/learn/csharp) from Microsoft.
 You can program in C# on whatever platform whether it's Windows, Mac, or Linux.